 And often it works.

 That’s why you need to clear the WordPress cache after each and every plugin or theme update you perform.

 How to Clear Your WordPress Cache

-Let’s be honest this is what you came for — how to clear your WordPress cache, don’t worry if you don’t use the plugins we show here as the process is more or less the same with each plugin.
+Don’t worry if you don’t use the plugins we show here as the process is more or less the same with most cache plugins.

 How to Clear Cache in WP Rocket

-W3 Total Cache works a bit differently to the other caching plugins in our list as you can clear each different time of cache or clear all caches at once.
+W3 Total Cache works a bit differently to the other caching plugins in our list as you can clear each different cache or clear all caches at once.

 In W3 Total Cache, clearing WordPress cache is referred to as “Purge all Caches.”

 There are two ways to clear the WordPress cache in W3 Total Cache.